box-community/sample-document-skills/leverton-lease-extraction/README.md

 ### Configuring Serverless

-This Box skill uses the [Serverless framework](https://serverless.com/).
-This framework allows for deployment to various serverless platforms (this example uses AWS).
+Our Box skills uses the excellent [Serverless framework](https://serverless.com/).
+This framework allows for deployment to various serverless platforms, but in this example we will use AWS as an example.

 To use Serverless, install the NPM module.